Active and Passive Audience Definition, Theory, Example & Difference

 Demographic Geographic Psychographic Market Segmentation Factors

-Demographic Geographic Psychographic Market Segmentation.
-The 3 Basic types of market segmentation are Demographic Segmentation, Geographic Segmentation & Psychographics Segmentation.
-Also, Customer Profile Demographics Psychographics Geographics.
-Target Market Segmentation Theories- Maslow’s Hierarchy and VALS Segmentation Model in Consumer Behaviour.
+This article explains the 3 basic types of market segmentation: Demographic Segmentation, geographic segmentation, and psychographic.
+It also demonstrates Target Market Segmentation Theories- Maslow’s Hierarchy and VALS Segmentation Model in Consumer Behavior.

 Demographic Geographic Psychographic

-Demographic Geographic Psychographic segmentation refers to the market segmentation technique based on the different factors related to the audiences.
-These are the most effective strategies to divide people into an identical subgroup.
-The purpose of demographic, geographic, and psychographic segmentation aims to separate people into subgroups to regulate a political campaign, commercial marketing, and advertising.
+Demographic, Geographic, and Psychographic segmentation refers to the market segmentation technique based on the different factors related to the audience.
+These are the most effective strategies for dividing people into identical subgroups.
+The purpose of demographic, geographic, and psychographic segmentation is to segment audiences into subgroups to inform political campaigns, commercial marketing, and advertising.

 Market Segmentation

 Market segmentation separates people into similar subgroups based on geographic, demographic, and psychographic factors.
 It is an essential process for social, political, and commercial campaigns and advertising.
-It is an excellent way of sending messages to a targeted group of people rather than everyone.
+It is an effective way to send messages to a targeted group rather than to everyone.
 A long time ago, audience segmentation was primarily applied for social and political campaigns.
-Nowadays, it has become trendy in market segmentation.
+Currently, it is widely used in market segmentation.
 Therefore, audience segmentation is known as market segmentation.

 Market Segmentation Examples

-For example, a political leader is conducting a campaign asking to vote for his political party.
-So, the leader targets the voters only to conduct the campaign.
-In many countries all over the world, the minimum age for being a voter is eighteen years.
-For example, in the USA, citizens can vote in any public election who are a minimum of 18 years old or older than 18 years.
-So, the political leader persuades citizens of the constituency an age minimum of 18 years.
-Here, a citizen of the constituency refers to the habitant of a particular area which is also an example of a geographic factor of market segmentation.
-Similarly, age is an example of demographic characteristics of market segmentation.
+For example, a political leader is campaigning, urging voters to support his party.
+Thus, the leader targets voters solely to conduct the campaign.
+In many countries worldwide, the minimum voting age is 18 years.
+For example, in the USA, citizens aged 18 or older.
+The political leader persuades the citizens of the constituency to adopt an age minimum of 18 years.
+Here, a citizen of the constituency refers to the inhabitant of a particular area, which is also an example of a geographic factor of market segmentation.
+Similarly, age is a demographic characteristic of market segmentation.

 Demographic Geographic Psychographic Market Segmentation Variable